xiyanxiongnico/AMPGen/README.md

-### EvoDiff-AMP: Antimicrobial Peptide Generation and Evaluation
+### Leveraging Generative Protein Models for the Design and Classification of Novel Antimicrobial Peptides

 ## Overview